Introduction to Health Services

 Do Not Send Ill Children to School!

 School Safety: In cases where the principal, counselor, or nurse feels that a child's health or safety is threatened or is a threat to others, they will immediately contact the parent to refer to appropriate community resources.
-They may also refer to the home/school visitor to work with the parent..
+They may also refer to the home/school visitor for any necessary resources.

 Parents Responsible for Transportation: Car or Ambulance